In this article, we will discuss how to create or construct a singleton class in a multi-threaded environment

 3. Singleton design pattern in a multi-threaded environment

-- So, before we start coding singleton class in a multi-threaded environment we should understand problem with lazy initialization first
+- So, before we start coding singleton class in a multi-threaded environment, first we should understand problem with lazy initialization

-- In the above example for Lazy Initialization, suppose 2 or more threads execute in parallel or concurrent, then there may be a issue with multiple instances being instantiated
+- In the above example for Lazy Initialization, suppose 2 or more threads execute in parallel or concurrent, then there may be a issue with multiple instances being instantiated as explained in the below step

-Let us understand in steps:
+3.1.2 Let us understand in steps:

 - Thread-1 got the chance and it is put into execution